 Key Features:

-• Enhanced scopes: Requests full permissions needed for integrations
+• Enhanced scopes: Automatically requests full permissions needed for integrations based on getScopesForIntent()

-• Context preservation: Stores intention and autoClose settings in cache
+• Context preservation: Stores intention, autoClose, and other settings using secure state tokens

 Widget Flow (e.g., Telegram)